olbrichattila/forth/README.md

 ## Fort script in go

-his is a subset of the Forth language, written for a Coding KATA.
+This is a subset of the Forth language, written for a Coding KATA.

 The code has some test coverage, and I've split it into smaller chunks.